Male Hypogonadism in Children

 Secondary hypogonadism

-Kallmann syndrome causes about 60% of congenital forms of hypogonadotropic hypogonadism.
-It is characterized by anosmia due to aplasia or hypoplasia of the olfactory lobes and by hypogonadism due to deficiency of hypothalamic gonadotropin-releasing hormone (GnRH).
+Kallmann syndrome causes approximately 60% of congenital forms of hypogonadotropic hypogonadism (4).
+It is characterized by anosmia/hyposmia due to aplasia or hypoplasia of the olfactory lobes and by hypogonadism due to deficiency of hypothalamic gonadotropin-releasing hormone (GnRH).
 It occurs when fetal GnRH neurosecretory neurons do not migrate from the olfactory placode to the hypothalamus.
-The genetic defect is known; inheritance is classically X-linked but can also be autosomal dominant or autosomal recessive.
+The genetic defect is known; inheritance is classically X-linked but can also be autosomal dominant or autosomal recessive (5).
 Other manifestations include microphallus, cryptorchidism, midline defects, and unilateral kidney agenesis.
 Presentation is clinically heterogeneous, and some patients have a normal ability to detect odors.

 Isolated luteinizing hormone (LH) deficiency is a rare cause of hypogonadism due to monotropic loss of LH secretion in boys; follicle-stimulating hormone (FSH) levels are normal.
 At puberty, growth of the testes is normal because most testicular volume consists of seminiferous tubules, which respond to FSH.
 Spermatogenesis may occur as tubular development proceeds.
 However, absence of LH results in Leydig cell atrophy and testosterone deficiency.
 Therefore, patients do not develop normal secondary sexual characteristics, but they continue to grow, reaching eunuchoidal proportions (arm span exceeds height by 5 cm; pubic to floor length exceeds crown to pubic length by > 5 cm) because the epiphyses do not close.

-Prader-Willi syndrome is characterized by diminished fetal activity, muscular hypotonia, and failure to thrive during early childhood followed later by obesity, obsessive-compulsive behaviors, intellectual disability, and hypogonadotropic hypogonadism.
-Approximately 70% of people who have Prader-Willi syndrome are missing part of chromosome 15, and approximately 25% of people who have this syndrome have problems with the function of chromosome 15.
-The remaining 5% of cases result from other causes (2).
-Failure to thrive due to hypotonia and feeding difficulties during infancy resolve and then uncontrollable hyperphagia develops, which causes excessive weight gain and psychological problems; plethoric obesity becomes the most striking feature.
-Rapid weight gain continues into adulthood; stature remains short and may be caused by growth hormone deficiency.
+Prader-Willi syndrome is characterized by diminished fetal activity, muscular hypotonia, and growth and weight faltering (failure to thrive) during early childhood followed later by obesity, obsessive-compulsive behaviors, intellectual disability, and hypogonadotropic hypogonadism.
+Approximately 70% of people who have Prader-Willi syndrome are missing part of chromosome 15, and approximately 25% of people who have this syndrome have problems with the function of chromosome 15 (6).
+The remaining 5% of cases result from other causes.
+Growth and weight faltering due to hypotonia and feeding difficulties during infancy resolves and then uncontrollable hyperphagia develops, which causes excessive weight gain and psychological problems; plethoric obesity becomes the most striking feature.
+Rapid weight gain continues into adulthood; stature remains short with more than 50% having caused by growth hormone deficiency when formally tested.
 Features include emotional lability, poor gross motor skills, facial abnormalities (eg, a narrow bitemporal dimension, almond-shaped eyes, a mouth with thin upper lips and down-turned corners), and skeletal abnormalities (eg, scoliosis, kyphosis, osteopenia).
 Hands and feet are small.
 Other features include cryptorchidism and a hypoplastic penis and scrotum.

 Classification references